-- IT Technicians in schools (whether engaged through the Technical Support to Schools Program or directly by the school) need to regularly review network configuration and anti-virus and patching arrangements as set out in the Tech (staff login required, access limited to Department engaged technicians).
+- IT technicians in schools (whether engaged through the Technical Support to Schools Program or directly by the school) need to regularly review network configuration and anti-virus and patching arrangements as set out in the (staff login required, access limited to department engaged technicians).

-- Technicians need to confirm the school’s Internet Service Provider (ISP) arrangement meets the requirements of the DET standards.
+- Technicians need to confirm the school’s Internet Service Provider (ISP) arrangement meets the requirements of the DE standards.

 Schools must identify their critical and sensitive information and store it in approved and trusted locations.

 - Identify and document assets holding sensitive and critical information.
-Refer to School Administration Systems Policy (previously called CASES21 Policy) for all mandated DET ICT school administration systems.
-Refer to the Pre-populated Risk to assist with documenting assets.
+Refer to (previously called CASES21 policy) for all mandated DET ICT school administration systems.
+Refer to the to assist with documenting assets.

 - For systems holding personal information, ensure you have completed a Privacy Impact Assessment.
-Refer to the Privacy and Information Sharing Policy for information about Privacy Impact Assessments.
+Refer to the for information about

 - Review school processes to identify where data is held long-term.